NatBat92/guild-wars-2-forum/README.md

 # Guild Wars 2 Forum

-The Guild Wars 2 Forum is a discussion space to review, share knowledge and discuss for enthusiasts of the Guild Wars franchise.
+The Guild Wars 2 Forum is a discussion space for enthusiasts to review, share knowledge and discuss the Guild Wars franchise.
 The main goal of this app is to encourage players to talk about their favourite/least favourite things in the game, show off their gear or share thoughts on up coming content.

 A community can be created in the future, with the possibility of creating and finding a Guild for you to join while playing the game.